Langevin diffusions on the torus: estimation and applications

 All the estimation approaches described on Section \ref{sec:est} share a common root: the substitution of the true tpd $p_t$ by an approximation $p^\mathrm{A}_t$.
-The goodness-of-fit of these approximations has a direct influence on MLE since, for a general parametric setting, MLE is equivalent to minimizing the Kullback-Leibler (KL) divergence of the parametric pdf from the empirical pdf.
-We propose to measure the KL divergence of $p^\mathrm{A}_t(\cdot\,|\,\btheta_s)$ from $p_t(\cdot\,|\,\btheta_s)$ by \textit{weighting} with the stationary density the contributions of each initial point $\btheta_s$:
+The goodness-of-fit of these approximations has a direct influence on MLE since, for a general parametric setting, MLE is equivalent to minimizing the Kullback--Leibler divergence of the parametric pdf from the empirical pdf.
+We propose to measure the Kullback--Leibler divergence of $p^\mathrm{A}_t(\cdot\,|\,\btheta_s)$ from $p_t(\cdot\,|\,\btheta_s)$ by \textit{weighting} with the stationary density the contributions of each initial point $\btheta_s$:

 The curve $\mathrm{D}^\mathrm{A}_t$ gives a succinct summary of the goodness-of-fit of any approximation to the tpd across time.
 Its effective computation -- when no analytical expression for the tpd exists -- can be done with the PDE solution to the tpd.
 Some care is needed though.
 The PDE solution involves the initial condition in the form of a concentrated $\mathrm{WN}(\btheta_0,\sigma_0^2\bI)$.
 This initial condition implies that the PDE solution is approximating $p_{t,\sigma_0^2}(\bthe\,|\,\btheta_0):=\int_{\T^p}p_t(\bthe\,|\,\bphi)f_\mathrm{WN}(\bphi;\bthe_0,\sigma_0^2)\rd \bphi$ rather than $p_t$.
-Therefore, a more adequate approach is to smooth also the approximations in the computation of $D_t$ to perform a fair comparison:
+Therefore, a more adequate approach is to smooth also the approximations in the computation of $\mathrm{D}^\mathrm{A}_t$ to perform a fair comparison:

-We explore the $\mathrm{D}^\mathrm{A}_{t,\sigma_0^2}$ curves for several variants of the approximations given in Section \ref{sec:est}, denoted as S (Stationary density), E (Euler), SO (Shoji-Ozaki), UE (Unwrapped Euler -- the usual Euler pseudo-likelihood), USO (Unwrapped Shoji-Ozaki), EvM, SOvM, and WOU.
-Suffix vM denotes the use of a vM (\textit{moment} if one-dimensional; \textit{score} if two-dimensional) \textit{matching} approximation to the WN appearing in the pseudo-likelihoods. \\
+We explore the $\mathrm{D}^\mathrm{A}_{t,\sigma_0^2}$ curves for several variants of the approximations given in Section \ref{sec:est}, denoted as S (Stationary density), E (Euler), SO (Shoji--Ozaki), UE (Unwrapped Euler -- the usual Euler pseudo-likelihood), USO (Unwrapped Shoji--Ozaki), EvM, SOvM, and WOU.
+Suffix vM denotes the use of a vM distribution (\textit{moment} if one-dimensional; \textit{score} if two-dimensional) \textit{matching} approximation to the WN distribution appearing in the pseudo-likelihoods.